Related articles

 => ✨ Done in 3.64s.

-JQuery and Popper.js will be used across all the app so we can qualify them as plugin.
-We don’t want to import them in each different pack so there is a special method for this with Webpacker : ProvidePlugin.
-This can be done in config/webpack/environment.js as it will be relevant independently of the current environment :
+jQuery and Popper.js will be used throughout the application so we can call them a plugin.
+We don't want to import them into each different pack so there's a special method for that with Webpacker: ProvidePlugin.
+This can be done in config/webpack/environment.js as it will be relevant regardless of the current environment:

 $: 'jquery',